vfarcic/devops26/manuscript/02-intro.md

 Jenkins X will *enable long-term logs storage* automatically and ask you for the *Google Cloud Zone*.
 Feel free to keep the one selected by default.

 Next, we'll be asked a few questions related to Git and GitHub.
 You should be able to answer those.
 In most cases, all you have to do is confirm the suggested answer by pressing the enter key.
 As a result, `jx` will store the credentials internally so that it can continue interacting with GitHub on our behalf.
 It will also install the software necessary for correct functioning of those environments (Namespaces) inside our cluster.

-A few moments later, Jenkins & friends will be up and running, and you should see the password in the output (it should be `admin`).
-You'll also notice that Jenkins is now accessible through `http://jenkins.jx.[THE_IP_OF_YOUR_LB].nip.io`.

 We're almost done.
 Only one question is pending.
 You'll be asked to `select the organization where you want to create the environment repository`.
 Choose one from the list.